-Consistent with the Freedom of Information and Protection of Privacy Act (FIPPA), the auditor may, for the purposes of gathering information for the audit, use both the Forest Management Plan (FMP) and LCC mailing lists.
+Consistent with FIPPA, the auditor may, for the purposes of gathering information for the audit only, use both the Forest Management Plan (FMP) and LCC member mailing lists.

 Within 30 days of contract award the auditor must advise all LCC members that an audit will be taking place, invite their input and confirm the method by which they wish to be consulted.
 The auditor will endeavour to contact at least 20% of the LCC members.
 The auditor should also interview any LCC members who wish to be interviewed.